Hemp protein powder is fast becoming one of the most popular products for many athletes. I wouldn't say that it has overtaken whey just yet, but the

 Potential Side Effects of Whey Protein

-The most common problem encountered with whey is some reaction due to dairy intolerance.
+In my coaching experience, dairy intolerance reactions like digestive issues are common with whey protein.
 While it's low in lactose [7], some people may still have significant digestive responses to anything that is sourced from milk, like whey or casein protein powder.

 Protein Sources for Better Results